nucypher/nucypher/doc/architecture.rst

 Persistence layer
 ====================

-The persistence layer to be used is ZODB.
-We can also take encrypted objects feature from keas.kmi.
+The persistence layer to be used is lmdb.
+Rekeys and metadata can be represented as Python dictionaries.
+And when persisted - serialized via msgpack and stored in lmdb (in an encrypted form).
-Current ZODB uses asyncio also, so we need to use common event loop for both ZODB and kademlia.
-ZODB can just use FileStorage rather than ZEO when working in a single-process regime, and we can use ZEO + clients for multiple CPU cores.
-But for simplicity, we can start with just FileStorage (which, although, can be described in a zcml config)

 API
 =====